retirement savings | december 21, 2022

 Receive monthly retirement guidance, financial planning tips, and market updates straight to your inbox.

 Consider Your Current and Future Tax Rates

-“The main thing you’ll want to consider when choosing between Roth and traditional accounts is whether your marginal tax rate will be higher or lower during retirement than it is now,” says Young.
+“The main thing you’ll want to consider when choosing between Roth and Traditional accounts is whether your tax rate will be higher or lower during retirement than your marginal rate is now,” says Young.
 If you think your tax rate will be higher, paying taxes now with Roth contributions makes sense.
-If your tax rate is likely to be lower in retirement, you can use traditional contributions to defer taxes instead.
+If your tax rate is likely to be lower in retirement, you can use Traditional contributions to defer taxes instead.
 Federal tax rates are scheduled to revert to pre-2018 levels after 2025, which may make Roth contributions more attractive today.
 In addition, investors who expect to leave a legacy may want to consider the tax impact on their beneficiaries.

 Of course, tax rates are hard to predict due to changes in the law as well as uncertainty around your future income levels.

 Consider which account type may be most beneficial given several hypothetical investor scenarios.

 |A young person in a low tax bracket who is likely to be in a higher bracket later||$50,000||